Why Do I Have Low Water Pressure in House?

 Plumbing Leak

-Reduced water pressure can be caused by leaking pipes.
+Low water pressure can be caused by leaking pipes.
 Leaks need to be addressed immediately as they can lead to even bigger problems, including water damage, rot, and mould or mildew growth.

 These issues can worsen if left untreated, as prolonged water damage may cause structural problems as well.
 If you can’t locate the leak, contact a plumber for plumbing repair.